cryptomator/cli/README.md

 # Cryptomator CLI

-This is a minimal command-line program that unlocks vaults which can then be accessed via an embedded WebDAV server.
+This is a minimal command-line program that unlocks vaults of vault format 7.
+After the unlock the vault content  can then be accessed via an embedded WebDAV server.
+The minium required Java version is JDK 11.

 ## Disclaimer